-The following charts will help you match the brand sizes to your usual size.
+The following chart will help you match the brand sizes to your usual size.
 Follow our easy guide to find your best ever fitting jeans.

 |XS - S